Luis García (footballer, born 1972)

-Luis García Plaza ([ˈlwis ɣaɾˈθi.a ˈplaθa]; born 1 December 1972) is a Spanish retired professional footballer who played as a central defender, currently manager of Deportivo Alavés.
+Luis García Plaza ([ˈlwis ɣaɾˈθi.a ˈplaθa]; born 1 December 1972) is a Spanish former professional footballer who played as a right-back or a central defender, currently a manager.

 Playing career

 In his career, García never played in higher than Segunda División B. Born in Madrid, he finished his development at Atlético Madrid and, after three seasons with its reserves, moved to Yeclano CF, where he coincided with José Luis Oltra and Paulino.

-Still in the Madrid community, García then represented Rayo Vallecano B, completing his sole season with the club on loan at Talavera CF. In 1996, he signed with Benidorm CF, playing with the Alicante side four years.
+Still in the Madrid community, García then represented Rayo Vallecano B, completing his sole season with the club on loan at Talavera CF. He signed for Benidorm CF in summer 1996, spending four years at the Alicante side.

-García was forced to retire due to injury in 2000, at only 27.
+García was forced to retire due to injury in 2000, aged only 27.